-“No Service” is one of the very common issues faced by many Android smartphone users and in this article, we are going to share some of the most effective solutions.
+“No Service” is one of the widespread issues faced by many Android smartphone users, and in this article, we are going to share some of the most effective solutions.

-Very often this problem results in not registered on the network and no signal on the Android device.
+This problem often results in not registered on the network and no signal on the Android device.
 Your Android smartphone can often display no service error due to a null IMEI.
 You can also go through the article: How to restore IMEI number and fixed no signal error.
 Most of our readers found a solution by following that article.

 What causes Samsung Galaxy and Android No Service Error

 Multiple reasons may cause the Android No Service issue.
-Sometimes it occurs because of the radio signal, the radio signal is turned off automatically due to some conflict with the WIFI and GPS which give rise to the mentioned issue.
+Sometimes it occurs because of the radio signal.
+The radio signal is turned off automatically due to some conflict with the WIFI and GPS, which gives rise to the mentioned issue.

 This error can also be caused by some bad apps that interfere with the radio signal.

 How To Fix Samsung Galaxy and Android No Service

 Start by restarting the device.
-This should be the first step when you face any kind of issue on your Android device.
+It should be the first step when you face any issue on your Android device.

 - Press and hold the Power button

 - When the menu opens, tap Restart

-This is another useful method worth trying as this small step has been able to solve No service error in many cases.
+Here is another helpful method worth trying as this small step has solved No service error in many cases.
 So, give it a try in case restarting the device did not work for you.
-Pull down the notification area where you will easily locate the flight mode or Airplane mode.
+Pull down the notification area where you will quickly locate the flight mode or Airplane mode.
 Just tap on it.
-Leave it on for 30 seconds and then tap on it one more time to turn it off.
+Leave it on for 30 seconds, and then tap on it one more time to turn it off.

-The No Service error sometimes is resolved easily once the network operator is selected manually.
+The No Service error sometimes is resolved quickly once the network operator is selected manually.
 To do so,

 - Head towards settings